If you’ve heard me talk about “tracking your macros” and want to get started right away – this one’s for you.

-STEP 1. download an app that you’re familiar with, understand, and/or like to use and start logging your current eats.
+step 1. download a tracking app & start logging your current eats.

-Your first step is to start logging your current daily intake without changing anything about your eating pattern.
+Next, start logging your current daily intake without changing anything about your eating pattern.
 Track your meals, snacks, and beverages, as well as those little bites, pieces, licks and tastes!
-Resist the urge to change your typical eats because this stage is just about establishing a logging routine.
+Resist the urge to change your typical eats because this stage is just about establishing a logging routine and learning about your normal eating habits.

-STEP 2. pay attention to the macronutrient breakdown of your meals and at the end of the day while ignoring calories.
+step 2. pay attention to the macronutrient breakdown of your meals, but ignore calories.

 You’ve got a few days of data in your food diary.
 Take a look at the breakdown of your protein, fat, and carbohydrates in your meals and at the end of the day.
 Ask yourself some questions: